jonathondilworth/UoE-MLP/interim-report.md

 *TODO: Add more information relating to our newest proposed idea: Investigating how similarity between instances of data in each proposed dataset can affect the performance of a CNN.*

-*Note: Whilst writing introduction, embed semi-literature review into the introduction and motivation by citing relevant papers. i.e:
+*Note: Whilst writing introduction, embed semi-literature review into the introduction and motivation by citing relevant papers. i.e: neural network architectures typically need large amounts of data to perform well.*

 **2. Research Questions**